-One of the biggest purification ritual in Bali is Melasti ceremony or Mekiyis or Melis.
-It is performed as a ritual to cleanse the world from all the filth of sin and bad karma, through acquiring the Tirtha Amerta or the water of life.
+One of the biggest purification rituals in Bali is the Melasti ceremony, or Mekiyis or Melis.
+It is performed as a ritual to cleanse the world from all the filth of sin and bad karma through acquiring the Tirtha Amerta, or the water of life.

-People in Bali usually hold this ceremony in the range between 2 to 4 days before Nyepi Day.
+People in Bali usually hold this ceremony between 2 and 4 days before Nyepi Day.
 Because it is only performed during Nyepi, the melasti ceremony is a special ceremony that is performed only once a year.
-During this ceremony, village communities travel together from their village to closest source of holy water.
+During this ceremony, village communities travel together from their village to the nearest source of holy water.

-Uniquely, the Melasti ceremony carries Pratima (the place of God's Symbol) accompanied by offerings, umbrellas, banners, weapons, accompanied by traditional Bleganjur music, and wearing traditional white clothes.
-All Balinese Hindu community will come and fill the beach with this ceremony.
+Uniquely, the Melasti ceremony carries Pratima (the place of God's symbol) accompanied by offerings, umbrellas, banners, weapons, traditional Bleganjur music, and traditional white clothes.
+All members of the Balinese Hindu community will come and fill the beach with this ceremony.

 The majority of people in Bali adhere to Hinduism.
-The basic concept of Balinese Hinduism is Tri Hita Karana, which is to establish a harmonious relationship of the three aspects to happiness.
+The basic concept of Balinese Hinduism is Tri Hita Karana, which is to establish a harmonious relationship between the three aspects of happiness.
 The implementation is carried out through ceremonial activities.
-Because through the ceremony, the Balinese are expected not to forget of God, each other and the environment.
-Even must be united to realize the happiness of life.
+Through the ceremony, the Balinese are expected not to forget God, each other, or the environment.
+Even we must be united to realize the happiness of life.

-The ceremony is part of the three basic frameworks of Hinduism which aims to achieve perfection, happiness and prosperity in life as well as inner and outer purity for Balinese Hindus.
-The implementation of Hindu ceremonies in Bali can be divided into 5 ceremonies (Panca Yadnya) such as Dewa Yadnya, Pitra Yadnya, Rsi Yadnya, Manusa Yadnya and Bhuta Yadnya.
+The ceremony is part of the three basic frameworks of Hinduism, which aim to achieve perfection, happiness, and prosperity in life as well as inner and outer purity for Balinese Hindus.
+The implementation of Hindu ceremonies in Bali can be divided into five ceremonies (Panca Yadnya), such as Dewa Yadnya, Pitra Yadnya, Rsi Yadnya, Manusa Yadnya, and Bhuta Yadnya.

 The priest presides over the implementation of the Melasti ceremony.